When is the best time to visit the Danakil Depression?

 The Danakil Depression is famed as being the hottest inhabited place on the planet, with an average temperature year-round of roughly 34°C. The Danakil only receives 100-200 millimetres of rain annually.
 Regardless of when you go, the region will be hot and dry.

-While it is technically possible to visit the Danakil year-round, when you choose to go with make a big difference to your experience.
+While it is technically possible to visit the Danakil year-round, when you choose to go will make a big difference to your experience.
 You don't want to find yourself in this alien environment at its absolute extremes.

-During the summer months temperatures can climb up to a dizzying 50 °C, which can be incredibly uncomfortable for most visitors.
+During the summer months temperatures can climb up to a dizzying 50°C, which can be incredibly uncomfortable for most visitors.
 Whilst trips during this time are possible, they are most likely going to be private trips, which means it is significantly more expensive.

 There is a steady stream of group departures that we can arrange from November to February.
 Group departures mean the costs of vehicles and support staff is split many ways, making it cheaper for you.